Clare Rustad

-Clare Ada Rustad (born May 27, 1983) is a Canadian former soccer midfielder.
+Clare Ada Rustad (born May 27, 1983) is a Canadian broadcaster and former soccer midfielder.
 Her last club was the Toronto Lady Lynx in 2010.
 She played for Canada women's national soccer team between 2000 and 2008, making 45 appearances and scoring three goals.

 Playing career

 Club

 Rustad played collegiate soccer for the University of Washington between 2001 and 2004, and professionally for Vancouver Whitecaps FC.
 She is a distinguished alumnus of Gordon Head Soccer Association.

 International

 Rustad competed for the Canada national under-19 soccer team at the 2002 FIFA U-19 Women's World Championship, winning the silver medal.
 She made her international debut for Canada on June 26, 2000 against China in the 2000 CONCACAF Women's Gold Cup.
-She last represented Canada at the 2008 Olympics in Beijing, retiring from international football afterwards.
+Rustad scored her first goal for the senior team on September 4, 2003 in a 6-0 friendly win over Mexico.
+She last represented Canada at the 2008 Olympics in Beijing, reaching the quarterfinals and retiring from international football afterwards.

 Broadcasting career

 Rustad has served as a soccer analyst on CBC, TSN and Sportsnet for events including the Pan Am Games, the FIFA Women's World Cup, and the 2020 Tokyo Olympics.
+Rustad was the colour commentator at the 2024 Paris Olympics for the CBC.